bradymholt/jsh/README.md

 #### `noThrow` option

 You can pass in the option `noThrow: true` to prevent an error from being thrown.
-Instead, the stderr will be returned.
+Instead, the stderr (or stdout) will be returned.

 Example: